microsoft/AI4FluidSimulations/README.md

 - Solving the 3D Navier Stokes to simulate flow around a sphere.

 For each example, we provide the code to simulate the training data and to train a neural surrogate model using a [model-parallel implementation of Fourier Neural Operators](https://arxiv.org/abs/2204.01205).
 We train our deep surrogate model using supervised training, so simulating the training data by solving the underlying PDE for different inputs is the first step of the workflow.
 For industry-sized applications, training data simulation is time consuming, as we need to solve 3D PDEs for a large number of samples.
-We provide examples for simulating training data in parallel on Azure using the AzureClusterlessHPC package and store the data in Azure's cloud object store (Blob Storage).
+We provide examples for simulating training data in parallel on Azure using the AzureClusterlessHPC package and for storing the data in Azure's cloud object store (Blob Storage).

-For training, we use a model-parallel architecture of [Fourier Neural Operators](https://arxiv.org/pdf/2010.08895.pdf).
+For training, we use a model-parallel version of [Fourier Neural Operators](https://arxiv.org/pdf/2010.08895.pdf).
 The model-parallel FNO uses domain decomposition, which enables a higher level of concurrently than model sharding or pipeline parallelism.
 The model-parallel FNO is based on distributed programming with [DistDL](https://github.com/distdl/distdl), a Python package with distributed communication primitives for implementing model-parallel neural networks.

 ## Quickstart for parallel FNO training